 - Careless or dangerous driving

 Consequences of Impaired or Dangerous Driving

-Penalties for committing these crimes vary depending on the concentration of drugs and alcohol in your system as well as whether or not this is your first offence or a repeated offence.
+Penalties for committing these types of offences vary depending on the concentration of drugs and alcohol in your system, and whether or not this is your first offence or a repeated offence.

-Punishments for a first offense range from fines and suspension of driving licenses to a maximum penalty of life imprisonment where a death is involved.
+Punishments for a first offence range from fines and suspension of driving licenses to a maximum penalty of life imprisonment where a death is involved.

 I’ve Been Charged With a DUI/Dangerous Driving.
 What Do I Do Now?

 If you’re facing a DUI or dangerous driving charge, it’s time to call a DUI defence lawyer.
 DDSG Criminal Law Edmonton has a number of expert lawyers with years of experience in this area.
 Contact us today to learn more.